๐Ÿ† Omniagent API Hackathon ยท May 18 โ€“ June 15 โ€” Register now and start building

 Connectivity

-Three are available today.
+Three channels are available today.
 The Web SDK is a client library for browser-based integrations that handles video, audio, and session lifecycle.
 WebSocket provides a persistent bidirectional connection for real-time audio streaming from any environment.
-The REST API handles session creation, configuration, and management.
-Additional connectivity options (VoIP, SIP) are in progress.
+SIP integrates with telephony infrastructure for phone-based interactions.
+With an Omniagent, all three channels use a single endpoint (POST /public/agents/{agentId}/connections) โ€” you just specify the channelType.

 Is there an inactive session timeout?